The High Energy Astrophysics Science Archive Research Center (HEASARC) is the

 black holes to the Big Bang.
 Since its

-obtained by NASA's high-energy astronomy missions observing in the
+obtained by high-energy astronomy missions observing in the

 extreme-ultraviolet (EUV), X-ray, and gamma-ray bands, as well as data from

 space missions, balloons, and ground-based facilities that have studied the